 The total allowances and expenses paid to Members during the year are shown in Note 12.
-During the year no material transactions between the Chief Constable and the Police and Crime Panel members or parties related to them have been identified.
-The transactions with the Unitary Authorities that they represent with regards to Council Tax Precepts are detailed in Note11 of the PCC Group Statement of Accounts - Taxation and Non Specific Grant Income.
+During the year none of the Police and Crime Panel members or parties related to them has undertaken any material transactions with the Chief Constable.
+However, the transactions with the Unitary Authorities that they represent with regards to Council Tax Precepts are detailed in Note11 of the PCC Group Statement of Accounts - Taxation and Non Specific Grant Income.